-Sounds like the perfect set-up, but one huge factor is still missing: CRO.
-If you struggle to turn visitors into buyers, you’ve spent your branding and traffic budget unwisely.If you struggle to turn visitors into buyers, you’ve spent your branding and traffic budget unwisely.
-Click To Tweet
+Sounds like the perfect set-up, but one huge factor is still missing: conversion rate optimization (CRO).
+If you struggle to turn visitors into buyers, you’ve spent your branding and traffic budget unwisely.

 You’re not in business to pay for getting people to your site, you’re in business to help them through the process of buying from you.
 And THAT is the job of conversion rate optimization.

 The interesting thing is that CRO is one of the main areas ecommerce brands miss when allocating their time and resources (like their marketing budget).

 It really pains us to see this happen because the truth is, CRO can have the greatest ROI compared to many other marketing strategies you may utilize (SEO, traffic generation, social media, etc).

 You should try out our in-depth ROI of Conversion Rate Optimization Calculator to help estimate the potential ROI you could be receiving from conversion optimization.

 Remember how we said most marketing budget plans are out of balance?
 Typically, that means either branding or traffic activities are overshadowing the others.
 CRO activities are often seen as a one-shot process, resulting in a ‘set it and forget it’ attitude.